Skip to content

 Test CSS-Features

 As with the concatenation of JS, inline styles are excluded from the concatenation.
-The result of the concatenation is also output in the same way as used for JS concatenation.
+The result of the concatenation is also output in a manner similar to that used for JS concatenation.

 These links are kept in such a way that they are weighted as “deferred” by Pagespeed Insight.